IbtihalFerwana/pirm/metashift/README.md

 #### Example:
 - creating dataset with no overlap between environments `python dataset/domain_generalization_cat_dog_pirm_ii.py --dataset_name '/data/Domain-Generalization-Cat-Dog-pirmii-exp1-A' --add_p 0`

-- The output directory looks like following
+- The output directory looks like following.
+The set of samples in `p1` is the one closer to the test data in terms of distance.
 ```
 /data/Domain-Generalization-Cat-Dog-pirmii-exp1-A